quantmind/pulsar/docs/source/tutorials/sync.rst

 In this case, all operations which requires the loop, are carried out asynchronously as one would expect.

-However, sometimes, mainly for testing purposing, can be useful to have :class:`.AsyncObject` which behaves in a synchronous fashion.
+However, sometimes it can be useful to have :class:`.AsyncObject` which behaves in a synchronous fashion.
 Pulsar achieves this by using a new event loop for that object.
 For example, this statement creates a synchronous :class:`.HttpClient`::